 Growing Hardy Hibiscus in Zone 4

-Hibiscus for cold climates are difficult to come by, as most of the hardy hibiscus plants only tolerate winter chill to zone 5.
+Hibiscus plants for cold climates are difficult to come by, as most of the hardy hibiscus plants only tolerate winter chill to zone 5.
 That being said, Hibiscus moscheutos, also called Rose Mallow or Swamp Mallow, is a zone 4 hardy hibiscus that was developed in the 1950s by the three Fleming brothers.
 These hibiscus plants for zone 4 have lots of big, bright flowers that bloom in late summer.
-The flowers themselves are somewhat short lived, but there are so many of them that the plant remains colorful for a long time.
+The flowers themselves are somewhat short-lived, but there are so many of them that the plant remains colorful for a long time.

 They do well in most types of soil, but they grow best in moist, rich soil.
 Amend with some organic material if your soil is very clay heavy.